irkartem/stories/BareMetalDiagnose.md

 ```

 ##Network

 *Check network download speed -  must be >300mbit

 `curl -k --progress-bar -w "%{speed_download}"  -o /dev/null "($CGI_MGR_URLv4)/speedtest_cgi?id=($AUTH_ID)&func=server.speedtest"`

 ##Statistics

 The script checks 323 servers per month in average.
 124 servers per month marked as broken.
 We do not sell server which does not pass the test.
- Datacenter engineer change broken disks, repair the funs.
+Datacenter engineers change disks, repair the fans.
 CPU and RAM we change under warranty usually.

 ### HDD smart stats
 I have 1800 smart reports from different HDD disks.
 There are 103 models.